Kharlos/TestAppCarlos/README.md

 App for testing purpose

 Tests
-1.- Creating shorcuts in the app
+1.- Creating shorcuts in the app in branch, "feature/shorcut"